ZsaruStillLearning/YT-AUTOMATION/README.md

 # YT-AUTOMATION
+#*My project is still in development, and there are bound to be flaws and imperfections.
+As the creator, I will strive to do my best for the users.
+Users are welcome to criticize, offer suggestions, or propose solutions.
+This can be a valuable learning experience for me.*

 YouTube Automation Suite has been successfully expanded with Comprehensive AI Features, including:
 - Content Analysis with a Rating System (Red/Yellow/Green/Blue)